2017-07 Lindas She Shed

 some time laying things out first.
 But no, wise old Ron thought they were so simple he could throw them together

-on the fly (that wasn't too wise).
+the fly (that wasn't too wise).
 Nothing went like I wanted it to.
-Some of the cuts were wrong, boards didn't fit.

 On average, most of the shelving looked really thrown together instead of carefully planned.
 Oh, well.
 At least the